Las Vegas Aces vs. Indiana Fever: Betting Trends, Record ATS, Home/Road Splits

 Aces Moneyline and ATS Records

-- The Aces are 10-1 in games they were listed as the moneyline favorite (winning 90.9% of those games).
+- The Aces have been the moneyline favorite 12 total times this season.
+They've gone 11-1 in those games.

-- The Aces have played three times as a moneyline favorite with odds of -2000 or shorter, and claimed a victory in each game.
+- The Aces have played six times as a moneyline favorite with odds of -1400 or shorter, and earned a victory in each game.

-- Las Vegas has beaten the spread six times in 11 games.

-- Las Vegas has an ATS record of 5-1 as 14.5-point favorites or greater.

-- The Aces have an implied moneyline win probability of 95.2% in this contest.
+- The Aces have an implied moneyline win probability of 93.3% in this matchup.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.